On the page:

 Does sunscreen impact vitamin D production?

-For most people, only a few minutes of sun exposure is required to maintain healthy levels most of the year.
-Most Victorians will get enough vitamin D during the summer months in just a few minutes through typical day to day UV exposure like hanging out the washing.
+For most people, only a few minutes of daily sun exposure is required to maintain healthy levels of vitamin D throughout the year.

 How do I know when sun protection is required?